 Giving Too Much Information to Insurance Companies

 Trusting the insurance company to protect your best interests is never a good idea.
 No matter how friendly the claims adjuster may seem, you must remember that their job is to save the company money.
 They understand that you’re under a lot of stress and are vulnerable to sneaky tactics to limit your payment.
 Please don’t give them any information they don’t need to know, and never discuss the extent of your injuries.
-Only give them necessary information, or if you already have an attorney, have your attorney speak with the adjuster on your behalf.
+Only give them the necessary information, or if you already have an attorney, have your attorney speak with the adjuster on your behalf.

 Contact an Experienced St. Petersburg Car Accident Attorney

-When you’ve been in a car crash in St. Petersburg, reach out to the car accident attorneys at Marsalisi Law.
+When you’ve been in an automobile accident, reach out to the St. Petersburg car accident attorneys at Marsalisi Law.
 Attorney Frank P. Marsalisi will be with you every step of the way during this challenging and stressful time.
-Your rights and wellbeing are his top priority, and he will do everything possible to ensure you receive a fair settlement.
+Your rights and well-being are his top priority, and he will do everything possible to ensure you receive a fair settlement.